-There is a concentration of credit risk, since more than 50% of account receivables is with one customer however this is continously montired by managing debtots ageing and analysis of cost effectiveness of insuring receivables and general credit collection procedure
+There is a concentration of credit risk, since more than 50% of account receivables is with one customer.
+However this is a group company with strong financial capability and hence the risk is mitigated

 B Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises of currency risk.
 Financial instruments affected by market risk include trade and other receivables/ payables.
 The Company is exposed to foreign currency risk, interest rate risk and certain other price risk, which are a result from both its operating and investing activities.